Calculating... until our next FREE Code-Along Session. Secure your spot now

 Database Design: Practical Tips

 If you are new to relational database design, the steps we just covered can feel a little bit overwhelming.
-Luckily, Five follows standard SQL conventions, meaning you can benefit from all kinds of SQL learning resources on the web to learn more about database design.
+Luckily, Five follows standard SQL conventions, meaning you can benefit from SQL learning resources on the web to learn more about database design.
 W3 School, for example, is a popular website for learning SQL.
 Of course, you can also visit our website to learn core database concepts.

-In its simplest way, a database is simply a place that stores your data (almost like an Excel spreadsheet), however with many advantages over a flat spreadsheet.
+In its simplest way, a database is a place that stores your data (almost like an Excel spreadsheet), however with many advantages over a flat spreadsheet.
 First and foremost, databases such as MySQL are relational databases, meaning a database can (and usually does) have more than one table.

-Five makes it very easy to create relationships between tables.
+Five makes it easy to create relationships between tables.
 In our next post, we will learn how to create these table relationships in the Table Wizard.

 Finding Help